Jordan Schnitzer Museum of Art

 Eugene, Oregon 97403-1272

-The Condon Collection, part of the Museum of Natural and Cultural History collection, includes geological specimens collected by Thomas Condon, pioneer geologist and professor of natural history and geology at the University of Oregon.
+The Condon Collection, part of the Museum of Natural and Cultural History collection, is the State of Oregon's official repository for publicly owned paleontological materials.
+It includes geological specimens collected by Thomas Condon, pioneer geologist and professor of natural history and geology at the University of Oregon.
 Condon was one of the first professors to join the faculty of the university when it was established in 1876.
 When he died in 1907, his extensive personal collection of fossils, which he used for teaching, became the permanent possession of the university.
 Since 1907 the collection has been added to by various people, particularly A. J. Shotwell during the 1950s and 1960s.

 The collection includes approximately 85,000 specimens.
 Vertebrate fossils make up the bulk of the collection, but it includes some invertebrate fossils, large holdings of fossil plants (largely leaf impressions), and several thousand skulls and skeletons of recent mammals, birds, reptiles, amphibians, and fish.
 Several hundred published technical papers document the collections.
 Some research on the collections has been published in the Museum of Natural and Cultural History bulletin series.
-A list of publication titles and a pamphlet with information about the museum may be obtained by writing to the museum.
+For more information, visit the museum website.